DaveBenham/VenomModules/README.md

   - Venom adds outputs for when the input is greater than the window, and less than the window.
 - oversampling options to mitigate aliasing introduced by the digital implementation (obviously not needed for the analog Joranalogue module)

+### General Operation
+There are two identical comparators, each with an input plus controls and CV inputs to define a voltage window based on window center (shift) and window size.
+Each comparator produces gates for when the input voltage is either within the window (=), above the window (>), or below the window (<), as well as their negated values.
+Logic is then applied to the paired =, >, and < gate outputs using AND, OR, and XOR operations.
+The XOR outputs are then used to drive three Flip Flop outputs.

+### Inputs and Controls

+#### SHIFT 1 and 2 knobs and CV inputs
+Specifies the center of the comparator window.
+The knob value is summed with the CV input to establish the effective window center.

+The Shift 2 CV input is normalled to the Shift 1 CV value.

+#### SIZE 1 and 2 knobs and CV inputs
+Specifies the size of the comparator window.
+The knob value is summed with the CV input to establish the effective window size.

+The Size 2 CV input is normalled to the Size 1 CV value.

+The window maximum is simply the Shift value plus 1/2 the Size value, and the minimum is the Shift value minus 1/2 the Size value.

+#### IN 1 and 2 inputs

+The IN inputs are the values that are compared against the comparator windows.

+The IN 2 input is normalled to the IN 1 value.

+#### RANGE (Output Range) square button

+Specifies the low and high values for all gate outputs.
+The following unipolar and bipolar values are available:
+- 0-1V
+- 0-5V
+- 0-10V (default)
+- +/- 1V
+- +/- 5V
+- +/- 10V

+#### OVER (Oversample) square button

+Specifies the amount of oversampling used to mitigate aliasing that can be introduced by the digital processing.
+This is generally only useful if working with high frequency audio inputs.
+- Off (default)
+- x2
+- x4
+- x8
+- x16
+- x32

+### Comparator Outputs

+#### OUT 1 and 2 outputs
+Each comparator has three OUT outputs
+- > - High when the input is above the window (> window max)
+- = - High when the input is within the window (>= window min and <= window max)
+- < - High when the input is below the window

+Note that if the effective window size is <= 0, then the OUT will always be in a low state.

+#### NOT 1 and 2 outputs
+Each comparator has three NOT outputs
+- > - High when the input is not above the window (<= window max)
+- = - High when the input is not within the window (> window max or < window min)
+- < - High when the input is not below the window (>= window min)

+### Logic Outputs

+Each logic operation has three outputs

+#### AND outputs
+- > - High when both > OUT1 and > OUT2 are high, low when either is low
+- = - High when both = OUT1 and = OUT2 are high, low when either is low
+- < - High when both < OUT1 and < OUT1 are high, low when either is low

+#### OR outputs
+- > - High when either > OUT1 or > OUT2 is high, low when both are low
+- = - High when either = OUT1 or = OUT2 is high, low when both are low
+- < - High when either < OUT1 or < OUT2 is high, low when both are low

+#### XOR outputs
+- > - High when > OUT1 and > OUT2 have different states, low when they are the same
+- = - High when = OUT1 and = OUT2 have different states, low when they are the same
+- < - High when < OUT1 and < OUT2 have different states, low when they are the same

+#### FF (flip flop) outputs
+- > - Changes state upon the leading edge of each > XOR gate
+- = - Changes state upon the leading edge of each = XOR gate
+- < - Changes state upon the leading edge of each < XOR gate

+### Polyphony

+All inputs and outputs are fully polyphonic.
+The number of output channels is the maximum number of input channels found across all inputs.

+If an input is monophonic, then the single input channel is replicated to match the output channel count.

+If an input has fewer channels then the outputs, then missing channels are assigned constant 0V.

+### LED lights

+Every gate output has an associated LED in the upper right corner that is off (dark gray) when the gate is low, and on (yellow) when the gate is high.

+For polyphonic outputs, the default behavior is to set the LED brightness proportional to the percentage of channels in a high state.

+There is a module context menu option to change which polyphonic channels are monitored.
+- **Off** - all LEDS are permanently off (dark gray)
+- **All** (default) - Each LED brightness is proportional to the percentage of channels in a high state.
+- **Single channel 1 through 16** - Only the specified channel is monitored

 ### Standard Venom Context Menus
 [Venom Themes](#themes), [Custom Names](#custom-names), and [Parameter Locks and Custom Defaults](#parameter-locks-and-custom-defaults) are available via standard Venom context menus.